OECD publishes plan to cut tax evasion

 A State Department official said Kerry had wrenched a commitment from both sides "on the core elements that will allow direct talks to begin".

-The Israelis and Palestinians remain far apart on final status issues including the borders of a future Palestinian state, the right of return of Palestinian refugees and
+The Israelis and Palestinians remain far apart on final status issues including the borders of a future Palestinian state, the right of return of Palestinian refugees and Jerusalem.

-'Ball in
+'Ball in Israel's court'

 Palestinian president Mahmud Abbas has also repeatedly called for a freeze to Israeli settlement building and a prisoner release.

-Israel's court," a Palestinian official said, speaking on condition of anonymity.
+"The ball is now in Israel's court," a Palestinian official said, speaking on condition of anonymity.

 "Kerry has proposed the bases for a resumption of negotiations and asked [Israeli Prime Minister Benjamin] Netanyahu to respond favourably to one of them.

-Oslo accords, minors, the sick or the elderly," he said.
+"The bases are the release of Palestinians jailed before the Oslo accords, minors, the sick or the elderly," he said.
 "And that Israel recognise the 1967 border lines as a reference point, or a halt to settlement building."

-The official said Netanyahu had agreed to hold a special cabinet session to draw up
+The official said Netanyahu had agreed to hold a special cabinet session to draw up Israel's response to Kerry's proposals.

-Gaza Strip rejected a return to talks, saying Abbas had no legitimate right to negotiate on behalf of the Palestinian people.
+The Islamist Hamas movement which runs the Gaza Strip rejected a return to talks, saying Abbas had no legitimate right to negotiate on behalf of the Palestinian people.

-Palestine warned that "a return to talks outside the framework of the United Nations and its resolutions would be political suicide".
+And the leftist Popular Front for the Liberation of Palestine warned that "a return to talks outside the framework of the United Nations and its resolutions would be political suicide".

 Venezuela ends rapprochement with US